Discover a free family learning experience this summer at five Breakfast on the Farm events

 “This year, we are excited to be working with five Michigan farms that will open their doors to the public to help educate them about modern agriculture,” said Ashley Kuschel, MSU Extension BOTF program coordinator.
 “Each farm family is looking forward to helping people in their community learn more about where their food comes from.”

 One of the goals of BOTF is to build trust between consumers and farmers and reassure consumers that farmers are producing our food safely.
-Evaluations done after last year’s events showed that 90 percent of participants said they had very high trust that farmers do the right thing in animal care.
-Attendees’ trust in modern day food production increased from 56 percent before they attended BOTF to 80 percent afterward.
+Evaluations done after last year’s events showed that 97 percent of participants said they had high or very high trust that farmers do the right thing in animal care.
+Attendees’ trust in modern day food production increased from 66.3 percent before they attended BOTF to 91 percent afterward on dairy operations.

 Upcoming Breakfast on the Farm dates and farm hosts are: